TomHarrop/tomharrop.github.io/src/resume.md

 I use workflow managers, version control, containerisation and high-performance computing for bioinformatics.
 I'm also experienced with bash scripting and \*nix system administration.

-I am skilled at the entire wet-lab workflow for producing short and long read sequencing libraries, from nucleic acid extraction to library preparation and running sequencing instruments.
+I am currently using my strategic development and user support skills in the context of a team working to provide national bioinformatics infrustructure, in collaboration with a distributed global team.

-I generate data using 2^nd^- and 3^rd^-generation sequencing.
+I am skilled at the entire wet-lab workflow for producing short and long read sequencing libraries, from nucleic acid extraction to library preparation and running instruments for 2^nd^- and 3^rd^-generation sequencing.
 I have experience with classical genetic approaches with live organisms, including transformation, crosses, microdissection and bioassays.

-I enjoy communicating complex bioinformatics and genetic results to stakeholders and students.
+I enjoy communicating complex bioinformatics and genetic results to research partners, external stakeholders and students.
 I visualise and share my results with ggplot2, Markdown, Pandoc, TeX and a bit of html & css.
 I teach complex bioinformatics algorithms to postgraduate students in classroom and one-on-one settings.